FWolfe/Zomboid-Modding-Guide/api/README.md

 LOG  : General     , 1696637683068> hello world
 ```

-The console log is also available as a text file, outside the game, at a path like: `C:\Users\USERNAME\Zomboid\console`
+The console log is also available as a text file, outside the game, at a path like: `C:\Users\USERNAME\Zomboid\console.txt`

 #### Reload Modified Files